Index

 - The rate of under 18 and under 16 conceptions in Hull have both halved since 2009.

-- In 2020/21, there were 45 delivery episodes among Hull mothers were aged under 18 years representing 1.5% of all deliveries.
-However, this has decreased considerably since 2010/11 when there were 100 delivery episodes among Hull mothers aged under 18 years representing 2.8% of all births.
+- In 2023/24, there were 55 delivery episodes among Hull mothers were aged under 18 years representing 1.8% of all deliveries.
+This was three times higher than England (0.6%).
+Whilst the percentage in Hull has decreased considerably since 2010/11 when there were 100 delivery episodes among Hull mothers aged under 18 years representing 2.8% of all births to a low of 35 deliveries (1.1% of all delivery episodes) in 2019/20, the percentage has increased in Hull between 2019/20 and 2023/24.

 The Population Affected – Why Is It Important?